restsql/restsql-test/README.txt

 Execution: The tests are executed using the Ant build file (restsql-test/build.xml).
 Executing the default target, all, will run everything, but you can also run test-api (Java API) or test-service (HTTP API) to run one or either half.
 If the service is not running in the default location, http://localhost:8080/restsql/, then the System Property, org.restsql.baseUri, must be set.
 For example:

-    ant -Dorg.restsql.baseUri=http://somehost:8080/restsql-0.5/ test-service-http
+    ant -Dorg.restsql.baseUri=http://somehost:8080/restsql-0.7/ test-service-http

 By default, the tests will use the restsql properties file src/resources/properties/restsql-mysql.properties.
 If you are using PostgreSQL, you must explicitly instruct the test harness to use the postgresql properties.
 Set the System property org.restsql.properties as follows at ant execution:

 	ant -Dorg.restsql.properties=/resources/properties/restsql-postgresql.properties

-Test results will appear on the screen.
+Test results will appear on the console.
 Test detail is available in restsql-test/obj/test.

-PostgreSQL Notes:  Five or more test cases that pass with MySQL are expected to fail with PostgreSQL.
-The first one returns a database-specific error:
+PostgreSQL Notes:  At least ten test cases that pass with MySQL are expected to fail with PostgreSQL because they return data in a different order than MySQL, including:
-	Negative/TestSelect_ErrorInQuery.xml
-The other return the correct data but in a different order than MySQL.
 	FlatManyToOne/TestSelect_Limited.xml
 	HierManyToManyExt/TestUpdate_MultiRowParentAndChild_ByBody.xml
 	HierManyToMany/TestInsert_MultiRowParentAndChild_ByBody.xml